A new parametrization for ideal classes in rings defined by binary forms, and applications: Introduction

-By carefully summing over all leading coefficients, one can overcome the dependence of the parametrization on the leading coefficient.
-In~\cite{BSSpreprint}, we achieve this for $n=4$.
-As applications, we prove that the average size of the $2$-Selmer group of \emph{all} locally soluble genus-$1$ curves is at most $6$, and that the second moment of the size of the $2$-Selmer group of elliptic curves is at most $15$.
+Let $F$ be a separable integral binary form of even degree $n \geq 4$.
+In the paper~\cite{BSSpreprint}, we proved that $2$-Selmer elements of $\on{Pic}^0(C_F)$ give rise to square roots of the class of $I_F^{n-2}$, and we showed that the dependence of the parametrization on the leading coefficient can be overcome using the averaging methods introduced in~\cite{MR2183288,MR2745272} along with new equidistribution techniques involving Fourier analysis.
+As applications, we resolved two new cases of the Poonen--Rains heuristics~\cite{MR2833483} by proving that the average size of the $2$-Selmer group of locally soluble genus-$1$ curves is at most $6$, and that the second moment of the size of the $2$-Selmer group of elliptic curves is at most $15$.
+In forthcoming work, we will bound (and conditionally determine) the average size of the $2$-Selmer group in the universal family of locally soluble hyperelliptic \mbox{curves of any given genus.}